Quick Take

 Appearance

 Horseshoe crabs have a distinct horseshoe-shaped carapace, or protective covering, which covers their body, dividing it into three parts: the prosoma (head), opisthosoma (middle body), and telson (tail).
 The telson, which is long and stiff, functions as a rudder during swimming and helps right the animal if it becomes overturned.
 Despite its menacing appearance, the tail is not used for defense.
 Horseshoe crabs are equipped with multiple eyes.
 Some are located on the prosoma.
-In contrast, others are situated on the telson, helping them navigate their environment and even detect changes in light.
+Others are situated on the telson, helping them navigate their environment and detect changes in light.

-Horseshoe crabs have many eyes.
-Their eyes are on and under their heads, and there are even eyes under their tails.
-This may be why they are sometimes found swimming upside down.
 If the animal is flipped upside down, a person can see its book gills, which it uses to breathe underwater.
 These gills get their name because they look like the pages of a book.

 Distribution, Population, and Habitat

 All species of horseshoe crabs prefer shallow water with muddy or sandy bottoms.
 There are millions of these animals in the world’s oceans, though their numbers are declining in some places.
-The mangrove and tri-spine horseshoe crabs can be found in salt or brackish water around southeast Asia and north into China and Hong Kong.
+The mangrove and tri-spine horseshoe crabs can be found in salt or brackish water around Southeast Asia and north into China and Hong Kong.
 The Atlantic horseshoe crab is found along North America’s Atlantic coastline and in the Gulf of Mexico.
 The Indo-Pacific horseshoe crab is found on the coasts of the South China Sea down to the Bay of Bengal.

 Predators and Prey